ovh/docs/pages/web/hosting/ovhconfig_modify_system_runtime/guide.en-ie.md

 There are two ways of modifying the PHP motor used by your Web Hosting plan:

-- **Via the OVH Control Panel.** Use the instructions provided in the [Modify the Web Hosting plan’s configuration via the OVH Control Panel](https://docs.ovh.com/ie/en/hosting/modify_your_web_hosting_systems_runtime_environment/#modify-web-hosting-plans-configuration-via-ovh-control-panel){.external} section of this guide.
+- **Via the OVH Control Panel.** Use the instructions provided in the [Modify the Web Hosting plan configuration via the OVH Control Panel](../modify_your_web_hosting_systems_runtime_environment/#modify-your-web-hosting-plans-configuration-via-the-control-panel){.external} section of this guide.
 To activate the PHP accelerator (PHP-FPM), choose ‘php’ as a motor.
 To deactivate it, choose phpcgi.
 - **Editing the .ovhconfig file.** This method is more technical, and you will need to be connected to your storage space.
+If you would like to modify the **.ovhconfig** file, please refer to our guide to [Configuring the .ovhconfig file on an OVH Web Hosting plan](../configuring-file-ovhconfig/){.external}.

 #### Mode

-By choosing a mode, you can manage how your website’s cached static files behave (eg.. images), as well as how PHP errors are processed (generally useful when your website displays a blank page, for example).
+By choosing a mode, you can manage how your website’s cached static files (e.g. images) behave, as well as how PHP errors are processed (generally useful when your website displays a blank page, for example).
 There are two modes you can activate:

 |Mode|Caching static files|Processing PHP errors|
 |---|---|---|
 |*Production*|Maximises caching for static files on internet browsers.|PHP errors will not appear on your website.|
 |*Development*|No caching is applied.|PHP errors will appear on your website.|

+> [!primary]
+>
+> For PHP versions 7.1 or later, the errors will appear on the website, no matter what mode is used.
+>

 There are two ways of modifying the mode used by your Web Hosting plan:

-- **Via the OVH Control Panel.** Use the instructions provided in the [Modify the Web Hosting plan’s configuration via the OVH Control Panel](https://docs.ovh.com/ie/en/hosting/modify_your_web_hosting_systems_runtime_environment/#modify-web-hosting-plans-configuration-via-ovh-control-panel){.external} section of this guide.
+- **Via the OVH Control Panel.** Use the instructions provided in the [Modify the Web Hosting plan configuration via the OVH Control Panel](../modify_your_web_hosting_systems_runtime_environment/#modify-your-web-hosting-plans-configuration-via-the-control-panel){.external} section of this guide.
 - **Editing the .ovhconfig file.** This method is more technical, and you will need to be connected to your storage space.
+If you would like to modify the **.ovhconfig** file, please refer to our guide to [Configuring the .ovhconfig file on an OVH Web Hosting plan](../configuring-file-ovhconfig/){.external}.

 ## Go further